Traumatized by war, hundreds of Lebanon's children struggle with wounds both physical and emotional

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Curled up in his father ’s lap, clinging to his chest, Hussein Mikdad cried his heart out.
+Curled up in his father’s lap, clinging to his chest, Hussein Mikdad cried his heart out.
 The 4-year-old kicked his doctor with his intact foot and pushed him away with the arm that was not in a cast.

-“My Dad!
-My Dad!"
-Hussein said.
-"Make him leave me alone!”
-With eyes tearing up in relief and pain, the father reassured his son and pulled him closer.
+“Make him leave me alone!” he cried.
+His father reassured him and pulled him closer, his eyes tearing in grief – and gratitude that his son was healing.

-Hussein and his father, Hassan, are the only survivors of their family after an Israeli airstrike last month on their Beirut neighborhood.
-The strike killed 18 people, including his mother, three siblings and six relatives.
+Hussein and his father, Hassan, were the only survivors from their family when an Israeli strike last month collapsed their home in Beirut, killing 18 people – including Hussein’s mother, his two sisters and his brother.

-Ten days after surgery, doctors examining Hussein's wounds said the boy is healing properly.
-He has rods in his fractured right thigh and stitches that assembled his torn tendons back in place on the right arm.
-The pain has subsided, and Hussein should be able to walk again in two months — albeit with a lingering limp.
+Doctors at the American University of Beirut Medical Center repaired Hussein's fractured thigh and the torn tendons in his arm.
+Hussein should be able to walk again in two months, albeit with a lingering limp, they say.

-A prognosis for Hussein's invisible wounds is much harder to give.
+A prognosis for Hussein’s invisible wounds is much harder.
 He is back in diapers and has begun wetting his bed.
-He hardly speaks and has not said a word about his mother, two sisters and brother.
+He hardly speaks.
+He hasn't asked about his mother and siblings, his father said.

-“The trauma is not just on the muscular skeletal aspect.
-But he is also mentally hurt,” Imad Nahle, one of Hussein’s orthopedic surgeons, said.

-Israel said, without elaborating, that the strike on the Mikdad neighborhood struck a Hezbollah target.
-In the war that has escalated since September, Israeli airstrikes have increasingly hit residential areas around Lebanon.
-Israel accuses the Lebanese militant group of hiding its capabilities and fighters among civilians.
-It vows to cripple Hezbollah, which began firing into northern Israel after Hamas’ Oct.
-7 attack triggered the war in Gaza.
+The Israeli military said the Oct.
+21 strike hit a Hezbollah target, without elaborating.

-With more strikes on homes and in residential areas, doctors are seeing more children affected by the violence.
-More than 100 children have been killed in Lebanon in the past six weeks and hundreds injured.
-And of the 14,000 wounded since last year, around 10% are children.
-Many have been left with severed limbs, burned bodies, and broken families — scars that could last for a lifetime.
+Children have often been the victims as Israel has escalated its bombardment in Lebanon since late September.
+More than 100 have been killed and hundreds wounded in the past six weeks, according to the Lebanese Health Ministry.
+Of the 14,000 wounded by Israeli fire the past year, around 10% are children.

-Ghassan Abu Sittah, a renowned British-Palestinian surgeon who is also treating Hussein, sees that long road ahead.
-This is his worry: “It leaves us with a generation of physically wounded children, children who are psychologically and emotionally wounded."
+“It leaves us with a generation of physically wounded children, children who are psychologically and emotionally wounded,” said Ghassan Abu Sittah, a renowned British-Palestinian reconstructive surgeon who is also treating Hussein.

 ‘What do they want from us?’

-Like Hussein, though, Ivana has no home to return to.
-Her parents fear collective shelters could cause an infection to return.

-After seeing her kids “sizzling on the floor,” Zayoun, 35, said that even if their home is repaired, she wouldn’t want to return.
-“I saw death with my own eyes,” she said.
+Ivana was unrecognizable, her hair burned away.
+“I told myself, `That is not her,’” Zayoun said.

+Ivana’s 7-year-old sister Rahaf had burns to her face and hands and has recovered more quickly.
+Ivana could be discharged in a few days, said her doctor, Ziad Sleiman.
+But the family has no home to return to, and Zayoun worries Ivana could suffer infections in the crowded displaced shelters.

 Zayoun was 17 last time Israel and Hezbollah were at war, in 2006.
-Displaced with her family then, she said she almost enjoyed the experience, riding out of their village in a truck full of their belongings, mixing with new people, learning new things.
-They returned home when the war was over.
+Displaced with her family then, she said she almost enjoyed the experience, riding out of their village in a truck, mixing with new people, learning new things.
+They returned home after the war.

 “But this war is hard.
 They are hitting everywhere,” she said.
 “What do they want from us?
 Do they want to hurt our children?
 We are not what they are looking for.”

-Abu Sittah, the reconstructive surgeon, said most of the children's injuries are from blasts or collapsing rubble.
-That attack on a space they expect to be inviolable can have lingering effects.
+Abu Sittah, the surgeon, said that for children, an attack on their home can have lasting effects.

-“Children feel safe at home," he said.
-"The injury makes them for the first time lose that sense of security — that their parents are keeping them safe, that their homes are invincible, and suddenly their homes become not so.”
+They "for the first time lose that sense of security — that their parents are keeping them safe, that their homes are invincible,” he said.

+Parents in displaced shelters report increased anxiety, hostility and aggression among kids, said Maria Elizabeth Haddad, a psychosocial worker.
+The children talk back and ignore rules.
+Some become clingy.
+Others develop speech impediments.
+She cited one with early signs of psychosis.

-One recent morning, children were playing in the courtyard of a vocational school-turned-shelter in Dekwaneh, north of Beirut, where nearly 3,000 people displaced from the south are now living.
-The parents were busy with an overflowing bathroom that serves one floor in a building that houses nearly 700 people.
+One recent morning, children played in a school-turned-shelter north of Beirut, where nearly 3,000 people displaced from the south live.

-Only playtime brings the children, from different villages in the south, together.
-They were divided in two teams, ages ranging between 6 and 12, competing to get the handkerchief first.
-A tiny girl hugged and held hands with strangers visiting the shelter.
-“I am from Lebanon.
-Don't tell anyone,” she whispered in their ears.
+The kids — ranging from 6 to 12 and hailing from different villages — split into two teams, competing to grab a handkerchief.
+As they played, a tiny girl clung to a visiting AP reporter, holding her hand.
+Finally deciding she could trust her, she whispered a secret in her ear: “I am from Lebanon.
+Don’t tell anyone.”

-The game turned rowdy when two girls in their early teens got into a fist fight.
-Pushing and shoving began.
-Tears and tantrums followed.
-The tiny girl walked away in a daze.
+The game fell apart when two girls got into a fist fight.
+Pushing and shoving were followed by tears and tantrums.

-Maria Elizabeth Haddad, manager of the psychosocial support programs in Beirut and neighboring areas for the U.S.-based International Medical Corps, said parents in shelters reported signs of increased anxiety, hostility and aggression among kids.
-They talk back to parents and ignore rules.
-Some have developed speech impediments and clinginess.
-One is showing early signs of psychosis.
+Symptoms of anxiety will last as they grow – a craving for greater stability, difficulties with attachment -- said Haddad, manager of psychosocial support programs in the Beirut area for the U.S.-based International Medical Corps.

 New phases of life begin

-Children represent more than a third of over 1 million people displaced by the war in Lebanon and following Israeli evacuation notices, according to U.N. and government estimates (more than 60,000 people have been displaced from northern Israel).
-That leaves hundreds of thousands in Lebanon without schooling, either because their schools were inaccessible or have been turned into shelters.

-Hussein's father says he and his son must start together from scratch.
-With help from relatives, the two have found a temporary shelter in a home — and, for the father, a brief sense of relief.
-“I thank God he is not asking for or about his mother and his siblings,” said Hassan Mikdad, the 40-year-old father.
+His friend, Hussein Hammoudeh, rushed to help search.
+In the darkness, Hammoudeh spotted some fingers in the rubble.
+He thought they were severed – until the boy screamed.
+It was Hussein.

+When he dug him out, Hussein had a metal bar embedded in his shoulder, glass lodged in his leg.
+Hammoudeh held the child’s almost-severed wrist in place.

-He has no explanation for his son, who watched their family die in their home.
-His two sisters — Celine, 10, and Cila, 14 — were pulled out of the rubble the following day.
-His mother, Mona, was pulled out three days later.
-She was locked in an embrace with her 6-year-old son, Ali.
+Hussein’ two sisters — Celine, 10, and Cila, 14 — were pulled out of the rubble the next day.
+His mother, Mona, was found locked in an embrace with her 6-year-old son, Ali.

-The strike on Oct.
-21 also caused damage across the street, to one of Beirut’s main public hospitals, breaking solar panels and windows in the pharmacy and the dialysis unit.
-The father survived because he had stepped out for coffee.
-He watched his building crumble in the late-night airstrike.
-He also lost his shop, his motorcycles and car — all the evidence of his 16 years of family life.

-His friend, Hussein Hammoudeh, arrived on the scene to help sift through rubble.
-Hammoudeh spotted young Hussein Mikdad’s fingers in the darkness in an alley behind their home.
-At first he thought they were severed limbs — until he heard the boy’s screams.
-He dug out Hussein with glass lodged in his leg and a metal bar in his shoulder.
-Hammoudeh said he didn’t recognize the boy.
-He held the child's almost-severed wrist in place.
+Hassan Mikdad lost nearly all evidence of his 16 years of family life – his family, his shop, his motorcycles and car, all destroyed.

+Only Hussein remains.
+They must start together from scratch, he said.
+In the hospital, he buys the boy a new toy every day.